idexdavis/course-materials/ECS Upper Overall/README.md

 # Computer Scinece UCDAVIS Upper Tracks
-At UCDAVIS, computer science major upper classes can be divided into five tracks as I listed below
+At UCDAVIS, computer science major upper classes can be divided into two section, Major Core and Electives.
+Major Core are six classes that required by department, and information for that is under the 'Major Core' directory.
+Electives can be divivede into five tracks according to UCDAVIS computer sicnece department, as I listed below.
 - ## Data Base and Data Management
 - ## Graphics and Visualization
 - ## Networking